sohiw/Cyra/README.md

 ## • Simple weather web application using various animations written in HTML - CSS - JS.

-## • Using the "TILT" animation for weather card (Tilt.js also available at github).
+## • Using the "TILT" animation for weather card (Tilt.js also available).

 ## • Available in two languages of English & Persian.